Hunstanton Lifeboat Station

 Hunstanton Lifeboat Station is located in the village of Old Hunstanton, in the English county of Norfolk.
 It is the only lifeboat station on the east coast of England which faces westward, being positioned on the east side of the square-mouthed bay and estuary known as The Wash.

 A lifeboat was first placed at Hunstanton in 1824 by the Norfolk Shipwreck Association (NSA).
-Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1867.
+The station was re-established by the Royal National Lifeboat Institution (RNLI), first in 1867, and operating until 1931, and then a second time in 1979, established as an Inshore lifeboat station.